 It’s great for a variety of rooms, with a great level of durability to protect your wood and laminate floors.

 Best Rug Underlay for Carpet

 For carpets, you can worry less about the slip and think more about how much increased thickness you want after adding the underlay.

-The recommendation we usually make is that of 8mm thickness.
-This makes the Tredaire Brio a great option.
+The recommendation we usually make is that of 10mm thickness, making the Carpenter Perfect Living a perfect option.